Mira0507/custom_refgenome/README.md

 ```

 Explore what the GTF file looks like.
+Details about GTF file format are introduced by the page [GFF/GTF File Format - Definition and supported options](https://useast.ensembl.org/info/website/upload/gff.html).

 ```bash